joaofavoretti/Leaving-the-labyrinth/README.md

-# Recursive-C-Algorithm (University project for Introduction on Computer Science II)
+# Leaving the Labyrinth
-C program that finds the way out of a labyrinth
+(University project for Introduction on Computer Science II)

 Given a labyrinth at the format:
 ```sh